 As an audiophile and as Amherst Audio, I have found my way to some extremely satisfying equipment for retrieving and reproducing those aspects of the sound of music that matter the most to me.
 Which equipment we prefer has mostly to do with such preferences.
 I have now found three approaches that work for me.
 Each values a different aspect of sound.
 The three approaches are not radically different from one another, just quite distinct places on a long continuum whose extremes are far from either.

-If you value beauty most, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
-All-Audio Note systems do the best job I’ve ever heard of getting the seemingly transcendental coherence and beauty of ‘live’ music.
-A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems, more engaging, with a good deal of liquidity.
+If you value clear but undoctored beauty most, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
+All-Audio Note systems do the best job I’ve ever heard of getting the seemingly transcendental classical coherence and beauty of ‘live’ music.
+A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems, more engaging, with a proper amount of liquidity.
 Audio Note is the perfection of the British sound (Quad, Spendor, Harbeth, etc.), which was the predecessor of and is the successor to the New England sound (Acoustic Research, KLH, Advent).

 If you value robustness, physicality, immediacy, fullness, savoriness, emotion, and a pleasing touch of warmth, you need to hear Jean Marie Reynaud speakers fed by Blue Circle electronics.
 JM Reynaud loudspeakers in conjunction with the latest Blue Circle electronics do the best job I’ve heard at getting the warmth, weight, fullness, physical density, and emotional expressiveness of a live musical performance with the least loss of clarity.
 No system I know of can combine warmth and clarity as effectively.
 Blue Circle electronics contribute mightily to this success, providing a touch of humanity and exciting backbone.
 Where AN dacs tend to pull our focus in, fitting and blending everything together, Blue Circle dacs spread the music out before us, aiming for total music information retrieval.
 In the context of a BC/JMR system, this can be eye-opening and pleasing at the same time.